LudwikJaniuk/skills-github-pages/index.md

 ---
-title: Ludvig Janiuk is a JVM Sustaining Engineer at the Java Platform Group, Oracle.
+title: Ludvig Janiuk's blog
 ---

+Ludvig is a JVM Sustaining Engineer at the Java Platform Group, Oracle.